-She became our first International TeenTech Ambassador and was presented with a TeenTech Gold Award by our patron HRH Duke of York, KG at Buckingham Palace in 2017.
+She became our first International TeenTech Ambassador and was presented with a TeenTech Gold Award at Buckingham Palace in 2017.

 After work experience at the Mullard Space Science Laboratory, Lauren developed her own space lesson materials to run a workshop for local primary children.